docker/docs/get-started/part6.md

-* If you're on Amazon Web Services (AWS) you can [automatically create a swarm](/docker-cloud/cloud-swarm/create-cloud-swarm-aws/){: onclick="ga('send', 'event', 'Get Started Referral AWS', 'Cloud', 'Create AWS Swarm');"}.
+* If you're on Amazon Web Services (AWS) you can [automatically create a swarm on AWS](/docker-cloud/cloud-swarm/create-cloud-swarm-aws/){: onclick="ga('send', 'event', 'Get Started Referral AWS', 'Cloud', 'Create AWS Swarm');"}.

-* If you are on Microsoft Azure, you can [automatically create a swarm](/docker-cloud/cloud-swarm/create-cloud-swarm-azure/){: onclick="ga('send', 'event', 'Get Started Referral Azure', 'Cloud', 'Create Azure Swarm');"}.
+* If you are on Microsoft Azure, you can [automatically create a swarm on Azure](/docker-cloud/cloud-swarm/create-cloud-swarm-azure/){: onclick="ga('send', 'event', 'Get Started Referral Azure', 'Cloud', 'Create Azure Swarm');"}.

 * Otherwise, [create your nodes](/docker-cloud/getting-started/your_first_node/){: onclick="ga('send', 'event', 'Get Started Referral', 'Cloud', 'Create Nodes');"}
   in the Docker Cloud UI, and run the `docker swarm init` and `docker swarm join`